|

 East of I-5 are newer modern homes and large shopping centers.
 It's a popular area for families who are attracted to the safe, suburban lifestyle, new Encinitas real estate and highly-rated schools.

 Large executive Encinitas homes are in high demand and several adult communities and mobile-home parks appeal to retirees.
-Encinitas Ranch, a new golf course community, is the site of 1,048 luxury Encinitas homes with expensive imported vehicles parked in 3-car garages.
+Encinitas Ranch, a new community, is the site of 1,048 luxury Encinitas homes with expensive imported vehicles parked in 3-car garages.
+Search MLS data for Encinitas real estate & Encinitas homes for sale.

 Encinitas Schools

 You'll find some of the highest-ranked school in Encinitas.
 Young children attend the Encinitas Union Elementary School District while the prestigious San Dieguito Union High School District serves the older students for high school.
 Excellent private schools are also conveniently located in the area.
-See below for more information on Encinitas schools or go to the School Reports page.
+See more information below on Encinitas schools or go to School Reports.

 Encinitas real estate statistics and trends

-Are you looking at homes for sale in Encinitas or do you already own a home in Encinitas?
-Protect your investment by going to the Real Estate Statistics page.
-There, you can track the average sales price, days on the market, sale to list price ratios and much more.
-Included are vital statistics, charts and graphs on Encinitas real estate, broken down on a monthly and annual basis.
-And, be sure to sign up for the free e-mail reports on Encinitas real estate trends by going to the Real Estate Trends page.
+If you want to buy a home in Encinitas or if you already own a home in Encinitas, protect your investment by signing up for the North San Diego County Indicators.
+There, you can track the average sales price, days on the market, sale to list price ratios and more.
+Also Included are vital statistics, charts and graphs on Encinitas real estate.

 Quick facts on Encinitas and Encinitas real estate